Not all superheroes are mutants, billionaires, or aliens from distant planets; some have seriously impressive supernatural powers.

 Strange has been a member of the Avengers, Defenders, Midnight Sons, and the Illuminati, making him a central figure in Marvel lore.
 Though he has lost the mantle of Sorcerer Supreme more than once along the way, he's always managed to prove his worth and retain it once more.
 His powers are unsurpassed in the Marvel Universe ranging from astral projection and telepathy to stopping time and unconsciously destroying galaxies.

-Strange is also a key player in the Marvel Cinematic Universe, with a major part in Avengers: Infinity War, Endgame, and his own solo film series.
+Strange is also a key player in the Marvel Cinematic Universe, with a major part in Avengers: Infinity War, Endgame, and his own solo film series - including the upcoming sequel Doctor Strange in the Multiverse of Madness, which could change quite a bit about the MCU's landscape.

 1. Lord Morpheus, Dream of the Endless